acsakvarimark/devops-upam-test/README.md

 - Created Jenkins job named "upam-test-pipeline"
 - Added two environmental variables for optional OS update and secondary user's username

+### Pipeline Configuration

+- Created pipeline and linked repository and Jenkinsfile
+- Added parameters to choose which node the job runs on, what the generated username will be and if the user want the operating system to update

+#### Stages

+1. Git repository pull
+2. Generation of new User
+3. OS update (Optional)
+4. Setup of used tools
+5.

 ## GitLab Setup